-- 1. Eat small meals more often throughout the day, rather than having fewer, larger meals.
-You can eat your usual foods but avoid eating fatty foods for about 2 weeks if you experience diarrhea after meals.
-Fatty foods include hamburger, whole milk, cheese, nuts, avocado, and many snack foods.
+- 1. You can eat your normal diet.
 If your stomach is upset, try bland, low-fat foods like plain rice, broiled chicken, toast, and yogurt. - 2.
 Drink plenty of fluids (unless your doctor tells you not to). - 3.
-If you have diarrhea, try avoiding spicy foods, dairy products, fatty foods, and alcohol.
-You can also watch to see if specific foods cause it and stop eating them temporarily.
-If the diarrhea continues for more than 2 weeks, talk to your surgical team. - 4.
 You may notice that your bowel movements are not regular right after your surgery.
 Some are constipated and others have diarrhea.
 Both are common and manageable.
 Try to avoid constipation and straining with bowel movements by drinking more fluids, preferably water and taking an over-the-counter stool softener and laxative.
 Make sure you choose fiber-rich foods and include them in your future food choices.